 Strong currents swept flocks of tidal song sparrows further from shore.
 I stood in the gathering dark.
 The blackened silhouettes of bare liquid amber branches were backlit by the setting sun.
 Bands of silver, gold, and blue shimmered in the choppy water.

-Truthfully, after all this time, I was afraid to find him and be preyed upon yet again by our shared heartbreak.
+Walking home, I realized that I was afraid to find my brother and be preyed upon yet again by our shared heartbreak.
 And even if I could find him, would he be a match?
-Unlikely.
 Would he want to see me?
-Would he agree to help?
+Agree to help?
 Maybe not.
-Too many cruel memories.
+So many cruel memories.
 Just because you love someone doesn’t mean you can bear to be in the same room with them.

 Our marble shower filled with steam.
 Hot water thrummed against my back and I raised my right arm.
 Wattle drooped like pizza dough.
 I held it up; it fell back down.
 Definitely not Michelle Obama triceps.
 I sighed then placed a hand over my obstinate belly, a gibbous moon affair.
 I pushed it in; it popped right out.
-Despite sporadic dieting and occasionally resisting that second or third glass of wine, the tummy bulge had moved in, loved the location, and was not going anywhere.
+Despite erratic dieting and occasionally resisting that second or third glass of wine, the tummy bulge had moved in, loved the location, and was not going anywhere.
 Good God, my husband thought it was sexy.
-It made me feel tubby and old.
-Add to the wattle and waist creep, “noun dropage:” the charming inability to remember names of Presidents, relatives, books, countries….
+At fifty-four, it made me feel tubby and old.
+Add to the wattle and waist creep, “noun dropage:” the charming inability to remember names of Presidents, movies, books, countries….
 Who was the President after Gerald Ford?
-Ford?
-He was a President, wasn't he?
+Ford was a President, wasn't he?